 Dark Sky Finder

-Light pollution is a major problem for Milky Way photography, so this app will help you to find the darkest skies near you.
-Users also add their favourite sites to the maps, as well as notes on what makes it such a great place to see the stars, so you’re never short of a new place to capture the Milky Way.
+Light pollution is a major problem for Milky Way photography.
+This app will help you find the darkest skies near you.
+Users also add their favorite sites to the maps, as well as notes on why it’s such a great place to see the stars.

-There are countless different weather apps available, so why use this one over Apple Weather?
-Or Yahoo Weather?
+There are countless different weather apps available.
+So why choose this one?

-And if you plan on using it for other photography, you can actually set up custom notifications based on the weather; for example, if you want to take landscape photographs, you might want to set it to notify you after it’s rained.
+If you plan on using it for other types of photography, you can actually set up custom notifications based on the weather.
+For example, if you’re into landscape photography, you might want to capture great post-rain landscape photos.
+You can set this app to notify you after it’s rained.

-This is our favourite moon app (minus the creepy music) because it gives you a visual representation of how much light the moon will be reflecting in the sky.
-We aim to shoot during the new moon, so it’s important that we know exactly when this is.
+This is our favorite moon application.
+It gives you a visual representation of how much light the moon will be reflecting in the night sky.
+We aim to shoot during the new moon or full moon, so we must know exactly when this is.

 Sol: Sun Clock